-Triplex, Northwest Portland ^{}For our purposes, the density figures you see are net density calculations, or the number of dwelling units per net acre (size of the residential lot).
-Some images on this handout were provided by Metro Growth Management and Peter Keyes, University of Oregon.
+\For our purposes, the density figures you see are net density calculations, or the number of dwelling units per net acre (size of the residential lot).
+Some images on this handout were provided by Livable Oregon and Metro Growth Management.

-The same housing density can be expressed in very different ways.
-The photos on this handout should help you visualize a density higher than that of most suburban single family houses, which currently average about 5 dwelling units per net acre.
+The same housing density can be expressed in very different ways.\ The photos on this handout should help you visualize a density higher than that of most suburban single family houses, which currently average about 5 dwelling units per net acre.
 We've provided both good and bad examples of higher density developments to show that yes, density can sometimes prove problematic but that no, not every dense housing development is an inhospitable and unattractive apartment complex.
 Note that slightly higher densities can be achieved through a rich mixture of housing types - from small single family homes to duplexes, bungalows to row houses, townhouses to apartments.

-Images on this handout are illustrative and as such, are not necessarily endorsed by 1000 Friends of Oregon.
+\Images on this handout are illustrative and as such, are not necessarily endorsed by 1000 Friends of Oregon.

 Why is residential density important?